 - Increasing the size of shops, number of employees and vehicles allowed in East River Road.

-Proposed Changes: Commercial & Industrial
+Changes to Commercial & Industrial Uses

 - Simplifying the process required to develop a recreational resort.